 End reel arms: Raise reel completely and engage safety stops on reel lift cylinders at each end of the header.
 The stop must be snapped over cylinder with the lock pin.

 Fig. 75 - End Reel Arm Safety Stop

-Center reel arm: Pin reel arm in front of arm on center reel arm tower to hold it up mechanically.
+Center reel arm: Insert the pin through the center reel arm and reel arm tower to secure it in place as shown below.